GuoNing1206/CppProject/README.md

 # CppProject
 Folder for C++ projects
-Some codes witten by myself.
+Some codes written by myself.